innfocus/audio_splitter_tool/README.md

 -   Transcribe audio files using OpenAI's Whisper
 -   Split audio into sentence-level segments
 -   Millisecond-precise timing information
+-   Automatic sentence splitting with intelligent rules
+-   Maximum duration limits for segments (60 seconds)
+-   Support for splitting long sentences into parts
 -   JSON output with detailed timing data
 -   Individual audio files for each sentence
 -   Support for multiple audio formats